 • ensure you understand proper physical distancing, hand hygiene and respiratory etiquette, and follow these practices.

-• follow the gathering limits set out by Public Health, and minimize the number of people interacting with the resident at all times while they are offsite with you.
+• follow the gathering and social limits set out by Public Health, and minimize the number of people interacting with the resident at all times while they are offsite with you.

 • ensure everyone who will be interacting with the resident is aware of these guidelines and will also follow them.